MaysoonAhmad/MaysoonAhmedResume-/Maysoon Ahmad Ada.md

-Dear Hiring Manager:
+Dear Ada Developers Academy:

-Please accept my resume in consideration for the position with your company.
  I’m a University of Waterloo alumni with a Master of Applied Sciences degree in Chemical Engineering.